amplab/training/ampcamp/movie-recommendation-with-mllib.md

 * Take a sample from most rated movies and ask you for ratings.
 * Split training data into three subsets for model training and selection.
 * Train multiple models with different sets of training parameters and select the best.
-* Compute movie recommendation for you.
+* Compute movie recommendations for you.

 ## Setup